 Understanding the GDPR – Alison the Translator

 Very quickly Alison was seen as the GDPR specialist.
 Her first job was to translate the regulation into words the rest of the company could understand.
 She interpreted the legalese and explained in practice what her business should do to comply.

-She did this for every department handling personal data – whether it was human resources, finance, sales and marketing, operations or IT and tried to cut through the GDPR hype appearing in the press.
+She did this for every department handling Information which relates to an identified or identifiable natural person.... – whether it was human resources, finance, sales and marketing, operations or IT and tried to cut through the GDPR hype appearing in the press.

 Of course she didn’t fully understand how each different department used personal data or the processes and procedures they used, so she needed to learn how things actually worked in her company and then identify how the GDPR should be applied.

 Alison quickly realised there were potential issues across the business.
 Like many organisations, the company often treated personal data as its own.
 Several well-established processes were clearly not compliant.
 Alison was often seen to be, “getting in the way of things”.